domargan/kappa/README.md

 # Kappa

-Kappa is an in-memory, update-centric stream graph processing system for multi-core NUMA machines.
+Kappa is an in-memory, update-centric stream graph processing system.
 It maintains a dynamic directed graph in memory, applies batches of edge updates, and schedules user-defined algorithm-specific computation over the parts of the graph affected by those updates.

 The central idea is that graph computation should be driven by **changes in topology**, not by repeatedly treating the whole graph as a static input.
 An edge insertion or deletion enters the system as an update.
 Kappa's update-centric programming model allows graph analytics algorithms to control whether that update changes vertex state.
 If it does, the runtime schedules further vertex computations until the change stops propagating.